mal5482/2018CS109A_FinalProject_G18/Models.md

 ```
 ![Random Forest2](/images/rf1.png)

-**From this picture, we could see that the importance of CDRSB_bl is significantly higher than any other single predictors.
+From this picture, we could see that the importance of **CDRSB_bl** is significantly higher than any other single predictors.
 This correspones back to our finding in single decision tree models.
-We would further discuss the importance of this predictor and other predictors later.**
+We would further discuss the importance of this predictor and other predictors.

 ```python
 # accuracys